uhm-descartes/ee342/morea/axioms/assessment-axioms.md

 	a.
 Consider three coin tosses (imagine each coin shows Heads or Tails).
 At this stage, can you write the sample space?
 	   Probabilities?
+How many distinct events do you have?

     b.
 Suppose the coin tosses are fair and every sequence of coin tosses has equal probability.
 What is the probability assignment for this model?
-How many distinct events are possible?

 	c.
 Instead, suppose the coin tosses are rigged.
-The person tossing the coin ensures that you only see an even number of Heads, but makes sure that all sequences with an even number of Heads (whether 0 or 2 Heads among 3 coin tosses) have equal probabilities.
+The person tossing the coin ensures that you only see an even number of Heads, but makes sure that all sequences with an even number of Heads have equal probabilities (whether 0 or 2 Heads among 3 coin tosses).
 What is the probabilty assignment for this model?

 	d.
-Under each of the probability models, what is the probability we observe 2 Heads
+Under each of the probability models, what is the probability we observe 2 Heads?

 2. Consider the following abstract model of a perfect communication link.
 There is a transmitter and a receiver, and the transmitter